wdawson/okta.github.io/_source/books/api-security/authn/api-authentication-options.md

 * Mutual (Mutual Authentication Protocol, draft)
 * Signature (HTTP Signatures and AWS4-HMAC-SHA256)

-Basic authentication is easy to implement for APIs, but it’s not often used in web applications because the login form can’t be customized and “logging out” requires closing the browser.
+Basic authentication is easy to implement for APIs, but it's not often used in web applications because the login form can't be customized and "logging out" requires closing the browser.